 People can also react with the startle response to other milder stimuli, such as a phone ringing.
 The more anxious and stressed a person is, the more frequently they tend to over-react to situations with this pattern of flinching and contracting.
 This is very much the case in people who suffer from Post-traumatic Stress Disorder, PTSD and they can display an exaggerated startle response, or hyperekplexia.

 Most people go into a mild form of startle response every time they sit down, speak, or even breathe.
 Over the years, these thousands of patterns of clenching and unnecessary tension place a person in an ever-tightening strait-jacket of damaging habits so that the tasks of ordinary life become increasingly onerous.
 How are you going to feel happy when getting out of a chair or reaching into the frig or driving a car becomes difficult?

 I am not exempt from these tightening tendencies, but my practice of the Alexander Technique has helped me to reduce my layers of unnecessary tension.
 I’ve learned that when I smile, my jaw tends to release unnecessary tension and move down and forward, increasing my resonance and vocal range.
 Also, my face softens and becomes more alive to the moment.
 One downside of the Alexander Technique is that it becomes easier for people to read you.

 I charge $100 per lesson (which usually lasts 45 minutes or longer).
 Bring a friend or two at no extra charge.
-Call me at 323-528-5814 or email me at email@example.com.
-I am located half a block from Beverly Hills.
+Call me at 323-528-5814 or email me at firstname.lastname@example.org.
+I am located by Beverly Hills.

 For more information, please see: